 Water samples were collected at selected stations and water masses for analyses of dissolved organic carbon (DOC), total dissolved nitrogen (TDN), total hydrolyzable amino acids (THAA), and total dissolved lignin phenols (TDLP9) concentrations.
-Samples for DOC, TDN, and THAA were gravity-filtered from Niskin bottles using pre-combusted glass-fibre (GF/F) filters (0.7 µm pore size) and stored frozen (-20 °C) immediately after collection in pre-combusted borosilicate glass vials (Shen2012).
+Samples for DOC, TDN, and THAA were gravity-filtered from Niskin bottles using pre-combusted (GF/F) filters (0.7 µm pore size) and stored frozen (-20 °C) immediately after collection in pre-combusted borosilicate glass vials (Shen2012).
 Samples for TDLP9 analysis (between 1 and 10 L) were gravity-filtered from Niskin bottles using Whatman Polycap AS cartridges (0.2-μm pore size), acidified to pH between 2.5 and 3 with sulfuric acid and extracted within a few hours using C-18 cartridges (Louchouarn2000, Fichot2013).
 The C-18 cartridges were stored at 4 °C until elution with 30 mL of methanol (HPLC-grade), and the eluent was stored in sealed, pre-combusted glass vials at -20 °C until analysis.
 DOC and TDN concentrations were measured by high-temperature combustion using a Shimadzu total organic carbon analyzer (TOC-V) equipped with an inline chemiluminescence nitrogen detector and an autosampler (Benner1993).
-Blanks were negligible and the coefficient of variation between injections of a given sample was typically < 1%.
+Blanks were negligible and the coefficient of variation between injections of a given sample was typically less than 1%.
 Analysis of a deep seawater reference standard (University of Miami) every sixth sample was used to check the accuracy and consistency of measured DOC and TDN concentration.
 Total hydrolyzable amino acids (THAA) were determined as the sum of 18 dissolved amino acids using an Agilent High-Performance Liquid Chromatography system equipped with a fluorescence detector (excitation: 330 nm; emission: 450 nm).
 Samples (100 µL) of filtered seawater were hydrolyzed with 6 mol L-1 hydrochloric acid using a microwave-assisted vapour phase method (Kaiser2005).
 Free amino acids liberated during the hydrolysis were separated as o‑phthaldialdehyde derivatives using a Licrosphere RP18 or Zorbax SB-C18 column (Shen2012).
-Detailed methodological information can be found in Fichot2013.
+Detailed methodological information can be found in Fichot2013 and Shen2012.